FredHutch/FHBig/events.md

 topics with insights from his extensive teaching and outreach experience, for educators and trainees alike.

+### When
 - Speakers: Ben Busby
 - Date: Monday, May 21, 2018
 - Time: 1 - 2pm
--Location: Sze Combo Rooms, The Thomas building
+- Location: Sze Combo Rooms, The Thomas building
+- Acknowledgment: Sean Madsen and Amy Leonardson

 ## FHBig Lightning-talk, June, 2018
-__Cut&Run-Seq Technology and Analysis__
+__Cut&Run-Seq Technology and Analysis?__

-- Speakers: TBD
+- Speakers: Michael Meer and TBD
 - Date: Thursday,  June 7, 2018
 - Time: 1 - 2pm
 - Location: M4-A805/817